Wattics/api-client-ruby/README.md

 ## Handlers for callbacks

-After sending the data you may want to check if all data was sent correcly.
+After sending the data you may want to check if it was sent correcly.
 For this you have access to `measurment`  and `response`.
-You can set different handlers for the callbacks using the `add_measurement_sent_handler` inside the agent.
+You can set different handlers for the callbacks using `add_measurement_sent_handler`.
 You can set as many handles as you like.

 Priting to the console and saving a to a file.